William Wynne Ryland: Arrest and execution

 By 1783 Ryland was suspected of involvement in forgery.
 He disappeared from his home on 1 April 1783.
 An advertisement was issued offering a reward for his apprehension, on a charge of forging and uttering two bills of exchange for £714 with intent to defraud the East India Company.
 On the arrival of officers to arrest him in a small house near Stepney, he made a desperate attempt to commit suicide by cutting his own throat.
 On 27 July he was tried at the Old Bailey before Sir Francis Buller.

 Suspicion had been raised when two bills had been found with the same number, however there was no evidence from the engravings as to which was the real bill and which the forgery.
 Only the evidence of the paper manufacturer, that the paper upon which Ryland's bill was printed had not been sold until after the date of the bill resulted in his being convicted, and sentenced to death.
 He was hanged at Tyburn on 29 August 1783, and buried at St Dunstan's Church in Feltham Middlesex.
-According to Walford, " It is worthy of record that the last criminal executed here was one Ryland, who was hung for forgery in 1783; after which the gallows were taken down about London in order to concentrate the executions at Newgate and Horsemonger Lane".
+According to Walford, " It is worthy of record that the last criminal executed here was one Ryland, who was hanged for forgery in 1783; after which the gallows were taken down about London in order to concentrate the executions at Newgate and Horsemonger Lane".

-The poet William Blake prophesied 12 years earlier that Ryland would be hung.
+The poet William Blake prophesied 12 years earlier that Ryland would be hanged (meat is hung, men are hanged!).
 This prophecy was made when Blake was sent to be apprenticed to Ryland, however, he refused, saying "I do not like the man's face: it looks as if he will live to be hanged!"

 He left a widow and six children.
 His widow kept a print-shop for many years in Oxford Road, and his daughter became a teacher of drawing, and instructed the Princess Elizabeth and others of the royal family.
 One of Ryland's brothers was, in 1762, convicted of highway robbery, committed in a drunken frolic, and was reprieved only on the morning of the day of execution through his brother's personal influence with the king.